tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 ### Testing the Rendered Page
 Django's test suite also allows you to perform tests that load up your web app, and programmatically interact with the DOM elements on the rendered HTML pages.
 This is incredibly useful, as you can test your web app as a human would -- by 'clicking' links, or entering information into form fields and submitting them.
 This is achieved with some further third-party "driver" software that controls interactions on a webpage for you.

-We don't explicitly cover how to set these tests up here, but you should refer to the [official Django documentation](https://docs.djangoproject.com/en/2.2/topics/testing/tools/#liveservertestcase) to learn more, and see how this is achieved.
+We don't explicitly cover how to set these tests up here, but you should refer to the [official Django documentation](https://docs.djangoproject.com/en/2.2/topics/testing/tools/#liveservertestcase) to learn more and see how this is achieved.

-If you really want us to include examples on how to run tests this way, let us know!
+If you really want us to include examples of how to run tests this way, let us know!

 ## Examining Testing Coverage
 One further point of discussion about testing is *coverage.* Code coverage measures how much of your codebase has been tested.
 You can install an additional package called `coverage` (issue the command `$ pip install coverage` within your environment) that automatically analyses how much code coverage you have of your tests.
 Once `coverage` is installed, run the following command at your terminal or Command Prompt.